CANADA STOCKS-TSX falls as deal news pressures Cenovus, CIBC

 TORONTO, March 30 Canada's main stock index pulled back from a one-month high on Thursday as deal-related news pressured shares of Cenovus Energy Inc and Canadian Imperial Bank of Commerce.

-Cenovus shares had their biggest one-day percentage fall ever, down 13.75 percent at C$15.05, after the Canadian company agreed to buy oil sands and natural gas assets from ConocoPhillips for C$17.7 billion.
+Cenovus shares tumbled 11.8 percent to C$15.39 after the Canadian company agreed to buy oil sands and natural gas assets from ConocoPhillips for C$17.7 billion.

-The deal weighed on the overall energy group, which was down 2.6 percent even as oil prices rose.
-U.S. crude settled up 1.7 percent at $50.35 a barrel.
+The overall energy group was down 1.2 percent even as oil prices rose.
+U.S. crude was up 1.8 percent at $50.41 a barrel.

-The drop in Cenovus' stock showed investors are viewing the deal as "highly dilutive to the shareholders and a company with pretty much a pristine balance sheet is now leveraged to the hilt and very, very, very dependent on higher oil prices to make sure the deal actually works as planned," said Norman Levine, managing director at Portfolio Management Corp.

-"So the market is giving, in the short term, a very big thumbs down on it," Levine said.

-Shares of CIBC fell 2.9 percent to C$113.78 after it raised its offer for PrivateBancorp Inc ahead of a June deadline.
+Shares of CIBC fell 2.1 percent to C$114.79 after it raised its offer for PrivateBancorp Inc ahead of a June deadline.
 CIBC said it offered about $4.9 billion in cash and stock, up from the earlier $3.8 billion offer.

-The Toronto Stock Exchange's S&P/TSX composite index closed down 78.87 points, or 0.50 percent, at 15,578.76 the day after the index posted its highest close in more than a month at 15,657.63.
-Five of the index's 10 main groups ended lower on Thursday.

-Its shares rose 0.1 percent to C$66.22, while the overall financials group ended less than 0.3 percent lower.
+Its shares rose 0.4 percent to C$66.37, while the overall financials group was little changed.

-The modest loss for financials came as data showed that the U.S. economy grew at a faster pace in the fourth quarter than previously estimated.
+The steady profile for financials came as data showed that the U.S. economy grew at a faster pace in the fourth quarter than previously estimated.
 Some of Canada's major banks have operations in the United States.

+On Wednesday, the index posted its highest close in more than a month at 15,657.63.

-Dollarama Inc's quarterly profit beat analysts' estimates as the average amount customers spent at its stores increased, sending the Canadian discount retailer's shares to a record high during the session.
-Its stock finished up 11.2 percent at C$110.88.
-(Reporting by Fergal Smith, additional reporting by Leah Schnurr in Ottawa; editing by Diane Craft)
+Dollarama Inc's quarterly profit beat analysts' estimates as the average amount customers spent at its stores increased, sending the Canadian discount retailer's shares to a record high, up 7.6 percent at C$107.35.

 TORONTO, May 23 Canada's main stock index rose on Tuesday after the Victoria Day holiday Monday, bolstered by bank stocks and a surge in BlackBerry Ltd shares.